sinequa/sba-angular/docs/tutorial/intl.md

 },
 ```

-Notice that the languages themselves should have an entry (`locale.en`, `locale.fr`) in order to display them in the future language menu.
+Notice in this dictionary that the language names themselves ("English", "Français", etc.) need to have an entry (`locale.en`, `locale.fr`) in order to display them in the future language menu.

 Finally, import this locale and add it to your `AppLocalesConfig`: